 “Herein is love, not that we loved Him but that He first loved us.”

 Let us pray.

 Let’s take our hymnals in hand and turn to number 252, “When I Survey.”

-© First Presbyterian Church.
+© 2019 First Presbyterian Church.

 This transcribed message has been lightly edited and formatted for the Web site.
 No attempt has been made, however, to alter the basic extemporaneous delivery style, or to produce a grammatically accurate, publication-ready manuscript conforming to an established style template.